Shield volcano

-A shield volcano is a type of volcano named for its low profile, resembling a warrior's shield lying on the ground.
+A shield volcano is a type of volcano named for its low profile, resembling a shield lying on the ground.
 It is formed by the eruption of highly fluid (low viscosity) lava, which travels farther and forms thinner flows than the more viscous lava erupted from a stratovolcano.
 Repeated eruptions result in the steady accumulation of broad sheets of lava, building up the shield volcano's distinctive form.

-Shield volcanoes are found wherever fluid low-silica lava reaches the surface of a rocky planet.
+Shield volcanoes are found wherever fluid, low-silica lava reaches the surface of a rocky planet.
 However, they are most characteristic of ocean island volcanism associated with hot spots or with continental rift volcanism.
-They include the largest volcanoes on earth, such as Tamu Massif and Mauna Loa.
+They include the largest active volcanoes on Earth, such as Mauna Loa.
 Giant shield volcanoes are found on other planets of the Solar System, including Olympus Mons on Mars and Sapas Mons on Venus.

 Etymology

 The term 'shield volcano' is taken from the German term Schildvulkan, coined by the Austrian geologist Eduard Suess in 1888 and which had been calqued into English by 1910.